Ordering and retaining medical certificates of cause of death (MCCDs)

 Many GPs, hospitals, hospices, care homes and medical examiner offices scan the completed MCCD before emailing it to their medical examiner office (and many medical examiner offices scan the completed MCCD before sending it to the register office).
 You must securely store the paper copy of the completed MCCD and any partially completed MCCDs until the medical examiner has confirmed the cause of death to you and sent the completed MCCD to the registrar.

-Once the medical examiner has confirmed the cause of death and sent the completed MCCD to the registrar, all duplicate copies of the MCCD, held by the attending practitioner and medical examiner, can be destroyed.
+Once the medical examiner has confirmed the cause of death and sent the completed MCCD to the registrar, all duplicate copies of the MCCD held by the attending practitioner and medical examiner can be destroyed.

-In England and Wales, GPs, hospitals, hospices and medical examiner offices must keep completed counterfoils for 2 years in line with NHS England’s records management code of practice and NHS Wales’ records management code of practice 2022.
+In England and Wales, GPs, hospitals, hospices and medical examiner offices must keep completed counterfoils for 2 years in line with NHS England’s records management code of practice and NHS Wales’s records management code of practice 2022.

-Old MCCD
+Old MCCDs

 You should securely destroy unused booklets of the MCCD that were in use before 9 September 2024.